TECK7/my_portfolio_master/README.md

 The css folder contains bootstrap css, font-awesome icons and other plugin css.

 The images folder consists of four sub-folders.
 These folders’ name is backgrounds, icons, logos, pictures and social.
 These folders are used to stored images that would be appearing on the webpage.
 The icons folder is used to stored favicons generated for the webpage.
-These favicons are displayed on different web browser tab.
+These favicons are coloured with dark blue (#0B1625) so that it is displayed clearly on different web browser tab.

 The robot.txt is created at the root directory.
 The robot is not allowed to access the js folder, images folder, css/icons folder, css/bootstrap_offcanvas.css file and css/custom.css file.